samthiriot/knime-shapefiles-as-WKT/docs/pages/1_merge_shapefiles/index.md

 # Go beyond

-* Add a node "Write WKT as a Shapefile" and write the result of the concatenation into a shapefile.
+* Add a node "Write Geometries into Shapefile" and write the result of the concatenation into a shapefile.
 Open it with a [GIS sofware](https://en.wikipedia.org/wiki/Geographic_information_system) like [qgis](https://www.qgis.org), and check the data is still there.

 # Next